-When an external incremental encoder by Magnescale Co., Ltd. is used, the count direction of the encoder determines if an encoder dividing phase-C pulse (CN1-21, CN1-22) is output and counted.
+When an external incremental encoder by Magnescale Co., Ltd. is used, the count direction of the encoder determines if a phase-C pulse (CN1-19, CN1-20) is output and counted.

 Note: The count direction (counting up or down) of the encoder determines if a phase-C pulse is output.
 The output of the pulse does not depend on the settings of these parameters: Pn000.0 (motor rotational direction) and Pn002.3 (external encoder usage method).